waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 4 (FAILED - from Agent):** The switch opened a secret passage on the western platform.
 After a full sweep of the area, this was proven false.
 The area is a confirmed dead end.
 - **Hypothesis 5 (FAILED):** My attempt to reset the puzzle by leaving the map was blocked; the exit is unreachable.
 This confirms I am not soft-locked.
 - **Hypothesis 6 (FAILED):** Interacting with the barrier at (10, 13) by pressing 'A' had no effect.
 - **Hypothesis 7 (FAILED):** Pushing the barrier at (10, 13) with Strength had no effect.
-I have exhausted all conventional interaction methods.
-I will now use my `hypothesis_generator_agent` to brainstorm new solutions.
+All conventional methods have failed.
+My agent has provided new hypotheses.
+- **Hypothesis 8 (ACTIVE - from Agent):** The 'boulder_barrier' is a sleeping Pokémon that can be awakened with the Poké Flute.
+I will test this now.

 ## F. Agent Ideas
 - **Puzzle Hypothesis Tester:** An agent that takes hypotheses from the generator and uses tools like `boulder_puzzle_solver` to programmatically test them.